... a bit Suffolk

 A sad postscript to last month's des' dinners; Chrystelle Brown the 26 year old niece of luncher Richard V's friends was killed by a lorry whilst cycling in London.
-There is a petition to make the junction where she died safer.
 She is the eighth female cyclist to be killed in London this year.

 |th 17 Sep|